 Sarova Hotels also shares your data with third parties that process data on its behalf, in connection with payroll, the provision of benefits and online training.
-Currently these third party organisations are Fourth Hospitality for human resources data, rota scheduling, payroll and pensions management; Wagestream for financial benefits; NEST and Aviva for Pensions; Canada Life and AXA PPP for insurances; Flow Hospitality and High Speed Training for online training; Shield Compliance Centre for health & safety and associated reporting; and McQuaig for recruitment and development purposes.
-From time to time training companies and insurance providers are reviewed and these companies may accordingly change.
+Currently these third party organisations are Fourth Hospitality for human resources data, rota scheduling, payroll and pensions management; Wagestream for financial benefits; NEST and Aviva for pensions; Canada Life and AXA/PHC for insurances; Flow Hospitality and High Speed Training for online training; and McQuaig for recruitment and development purposes.
+From time-to-time training companies and insurance providers are reviewed and these companies may accordingly change.

 Sarova Hotels does not transfer your data to countries outside the United Kingdom and European Economic Area.